+create authen server host

-- tacacs Enter this parameter if the server host utilizes the TACACS protocol. - xtacacs Enter this parameter if the server host utilizes the XTACACS protocol. - tacacs+ Enter this parameter if the server host utilizes the TACACS+ protocol. - radius Enter this parameter if the server host utilizes the RADIUS protocol.
+- xtacacs Enter this parameter if the server host utilizes the XTACACS protocol. - tacacs+ Enter this parameter if the server host utilizes the TACACS+ protocol. - radius Enter this parameter if the server host utilizes the RADIUS protocol.

 port <int 1-65535> - Enter a number between 1 and 65535 to define the virtual port number of the authentication protocol on a server host.
+The default port number is 49 for TACACS/XTACACS/TACACS+ servers and 1812 and 1813 for RADIUS servers but the user may set a unique port number for higher security.

-The default port number is 49 for key <key_string 254> - Authentication key to be shared with a configured TACACS+ or RADIUS server only.
+key <key_string 254> - Authentication key to be shared with a configured TACACS+ or RADIUS server only.
 Specify an alphanumeric string up to 254 characters.